mighty-gerbils/gerbil/doc/tutorials/ensemble.md

- list-connections                 list a server's connection lookup                           looks up a server by id or role cookie                           generate a new ensemble cookie help                             display help; help <command> for command help
+ list-connections                 list a server's connection lookup                           looks up a server by id or role cookie                           generate a new ensemble cookie admin                            generate a new ensemble administrator key pair help                             display help; help <command> for command help
 ```